Skip to content

 In Perth, there are many means of transportation such as:

-• Trains: Perth has six railway lines, four of which start from Perth Train Station, and two of the Perth Underground connect to the main station.
+• Trains: Perth has six railway lines, four of which start from Perth Train Station, and two of the Perth Underground connect to the central station.

 • Taxis: There are a lot of taxis all over Perth.
 You can easily hail one in the street.

-• Buses: It is one of the perfect transportation means in Perth.
-It runs every 15 minutes but you should check the schedule carefully, as they don’t pass often outside of business hours, and you could wait about two hours on Sundays.
-Perth also has an excellent network of CAT buses that run in circles around the city.
-They run every eight minutes between 7 a.m. and 7:30 a.m., and every 15 minutes for an hour or two after that period.
+• Buses: Buses are one of the perfect means of transportation in Perth.
+They run every 15 minutes, but you should check the schedule carefully, as they don’t pass often outside of business hours, and you could wait about two hours on Sundays.
+Perth also has an excellent CAT bus network.
+They run every eight minutes between 7 a.m. and 7:30 a.m. and every 15 minutes for an hour or two after that period.

 • Ferries: Ferries make a round trip down the river every half hour on weekdays and more on weekends from Barrack Street on the city side to Mendes Street in South Perth.